 About Camera Mouse

-Camera Mouse is a program that allows you to control the mouse pointer on a Windows computer just by moving your head.
+Camera Mouse is a free program that allows you to control the mouse pointer on a Windows computer just by moving your head.
+Clicking can be done by making the mouse pointer dwell over a spot on the screen (after first turning Clicking on in Settings).

 What equipment is required?
-A Windows 7, Vista, or XP computer system and a standard USB webcam (or a webcam built into the computer or monitor).
-We do our development work with a Logitech HD Pro Webcam C910 or a Microsoft LifeCam Cinema.
-Camera Mouse works with other commercial USB webcams as well.
+A Windows 10, 8.1, 8, 7, Vista, or XP computer or tablet and a built-in camera or standard USB webcam.
+We do our development work with a Microsoft LifeCam Studio and a Logitech HD Pro Webcam C920.
+However the much less expensive Microsoft LifeCam HD-3000 and Logitech HD C270 work well also.
+Camera Mouse should work with any built-in camera or USB webcam.

-The original idea for Camera Mouse was developed by Prof. Margrit Betke (then at Boston College, now at Boston University) and Prof. James Gips (Boston College).
+The original idea for Camera Mouse was developed by Prof. James Gips (Boston College) and Prof. Margrit Betke (then at Boston College, now at Boston University).
 Here are copies of papers on the original Camera Mouse from the 2000 RESNA Conference [pdf] and from IEEE Transactions on Neural Systems and Rehabilitation Engineering in 2002 [pdf].
 Many students have contributed to the development of Camera Mouse.

-With the demise of the company and the revocation of the license by Boston College, we (JG and MB) decided to develop a new version of the program and make it available for free.
-We started with a program developed by Wajeeha Akram, a graduate student in Computer Science at Boston University.
-Donald Green, former Boston College student and principal at Mekinesis, developed and implemented Camera Mouse 2007.
-Don expanded Camera Mouse 2008 to work with a much wider variety of commercial webcams.
-Camera Mouse 2009 and 2010 are much smaller downloads and work on computers with multiple video sources.
-Don Green and Matt McGowan kindly volunteer their time to maintain and improve Camera Mouse.
+With the demise of the company and the revocation of the license by Boston College, we decided to develop a new version of the program and make it available for free.
+Under contract from Boston College, Donald Green developed and implemented Camera Mouse 2007.
+Don expanded Camera Mouse 2008 to work with a wider variety of commercial webcams.
+Camera Mouse 2009, 2010, and 2011 are much smaller downloads and work on computers with multiple video sources.
+In 2009-2010 Sophia Yen advised us on how to put the whole Camera Mouse project on a strategically sound path.
+Under contract from Boston College, Don Green and Christine Hsu Nason of OpCode Consulting and Matt McGowan did a complete rewrite for Camera Mouse 2012.
+Camera Mouse 2013 improved tracking.
+Camera Mouse 2014 was designed to work more smoothly with Windows 8 and 8.1.
+Camera Mouse 2015 works with Windows 10.
+Camera Mouse 2016, 2017, and 2018 add some features requested by users, for example a Pause feature, right-clicking, and an improved way to specify an Exclude zone.

 Please address any questions or suggestions to james.gips@bc.edu.